-This chart shows a high-level comparison of how your responses to the TPI compare to those of other faculty in the college.
+The next chart shows a high-level comparison of how each of your responses to the TPI compare to those of other faculty in the college.
 The scoring of the TPI gives more weight to practices that are shown by research to be more beneficial to student learning.
 The perimeter of the chart represents the maximum possible value for each category.

-TPI Score Profile
+Average TPI Score Profiles